noelwarr/su-tunnel/README.md

 If you're having problems communicating through the Tunnel you can narrow down where the problem might be comming from.

-1. SketchUp -> Run SketchUp, open a console and type in "Tunnel" to see if the module has been loaded.
+1. SketchUp -> Run SketchUp, open a console and type in `SketchUpTunnel` to see if the module has been loaded.
-2. Ruby in path -> Open a shell and type ruby -e "puts 'hello world'"
+2. Ruby in path -> Open a shell and type
+				`ruby -e "puts 'hello world'"`
 3. Tunnel -> Navigate to the tunnel_ide.rb folder and add a test ruby script there.
-Something like my_test.rb containing a few puts().
-Then at the console try ruby tunnel_ide.rb my_test.rb
+Something like my_test.rb containing a few `puts()`.
+Then at the console try
+				`ruby tunnel_ide.rb my_test.rb`

 How does it work?